-Last week we showed you a DIY trick for some classy lace doilly pumpkin Halloween décor, and this week we’ll show you something more fun that the kids can help with – the cotton swab skeleton and mummy candle.
+Last week we showed you a DIY trick for some classy lace doilly pumpkin Halloween decor, and this week we’ll show you some DIY Halloween crafts that the kids can help with: the cotton swab skeleton and mummy candle.

 This cotton swab skeleton is a great craft for children to do this Halloween!

-Not only is it an inexpensive way to keep your kids busy, it’s a cute seasonal decoration that can be displayed anywhere.
+Not only is it an inexpensive way to keep your kids busy, but it’s also a cute seasonal decoration that can be displayed anywhere.